 - The court system,

 Associate of Applied Science

 Lambda Epsilon Chi (LEX) is the national honor society founded by the American Association for Paralegal Education.
-San Jacinto College paralegal students who have completed two-thirds of the College’s paralegal program with a 3.25 overall GPA and a 3.5 legal specialty courses GPA, and demonstrate academic excellence may qualify for LEX.
+San Jacinto College Paralegal students who have completed two-thirds of the College’s Paralegal program with a 3.25 overall GPA and a 3.5 legal specialty courses GPA and who demonstrate academic excellence may qualify for LEX.

 - American Bar Association (ABA)